Support Center

 Mac App: Works in any application on your Mac - Photoshop, Illustrator, InDesign, Affinity, Sketch, Procreate, Microsoft Office, Keynote, and literally any other app.

 The Chrome extension auto-positions for each supported site.
-The Mac app lives in your menu bar and works system-wide.
+The desktop apps work system-wide.

 Chrome Extension: